sunertl/obsidian-quartz/content/wiki/aws/AWS.md

   - Cloud
 type:
   - Infrastructure
-tags:
-  - projects
-  - CS/cloud
+created: 2022-01-21
 ---

 I initially used Obsidian as a tool with which I created my own, private, local- and offline-first Wikipedia for all things AWS.
 I wrote the majority of my notes while studying for AWS exams.
 These notes are for my own private use only.

 I use plugins such as [Dataview](https://github.com/blacksmithgu/obsidian-dataview) to organize my notes and [Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition) to study.
-Some of these notes still require the use of plugins to get displayed - Obsidian's own publishing service doesn't support the use of plugins yet. [[Not Published/Projects|I'll try to find a solution]].
+Some of these notes still require the use of plugins to get displayed - Obsidian's own publishing service doesn't support the use of plugins yet.

 ## Products